 Having life insurance is great way to ensure that you kid will have the funds to go to college – even if you can’t be there on Graduation Day.
+Life insurance can help paying for college less of a hardship.

 Group life insurance through your employer is sufficient